matteorinalduzzi/TTM/README.md

 While this article explores the application of TSFM for Venetian tide level prediction, it's important to acknowledge that we are not aiming to redefine established tide prediction models or propose ourselves as domain experts in Venetian tides or in time series modeling.
 Our focus lies on demonstrating a real-world use case for TSFM and the TTM model by leveraging the watsonx.ai platform.

 That being said, we can still evaluate the model's performance to assess its qualitative effectiveness in predicting tide levels by looking at the *Predicted* towards *True* plots created by the notebook.
-More in-depth discussions on the validity of the results and the application of the time series model should probably be carried with better subject expertise. **TODO: ADD DIAGRAMS**
+More in-depth discussions on the validity of the results and the application of the time series model should probably be carried with better subject expertise.

 The following pictures show the result of the evaluation using zero shot approach (first image) and few shot fine-tuning approach (second image).
+The solid blue line represents the true values of tide levels over time while the dashed orange line represents the predicted values from the algorithms.

 ![Zero shot](./images/zeroshotsample.png)
 ![Few shot](./images/fewshotsample.png)